 Chronic diseases and disorders affect young people everyone but there are huge variations in the prevalence of them between countries and these differential risks are rarely explored.
 Data summarising the chronic health of adolescents worldwide is most often presented in large data sets, dull reports or duller academic journals and rarely disseminated in any other way, remaining largely hidden from the public view.

-In an effort to raise the profile of these issues facing adolescents and to communicate the accompaying health data in a more lively and accessible format, an innovative, multidisciplinary collaboration was initiated led by Amanda Mason-Jones, Senior Lecturer in Global Public Health and involving researchers at the University's Departments of Health Sciences (Amanda Mason-Jones, Antonina Mikocka-Walus); Theatre, Film and Television (TFTV) (Sandra Pauletto, Patrick Titley); Music (Jez Wells); Sociology (Darren Reed); English (Alice Hall); the Centre for Applied Human Rights (CAHR) (Juliana Mensah).
+In an effort to raise the profile of these issues facing adolescents and to communicate the accompaying health data in a more lively and accessible format, an innovative, multidisciplinary collaboration was initiated led by Amanda Mason-Jones, Senior Lecturer in Global Public Health and involving researchers at the University's Departments of Health Sciences (Amanda Mason-Jones, Antonina Mikocka-Walus); Theatre, Film, Television and Interactive Media (TFTI) (Sandra Pauletto, Patrick Titley); Music (Jez Wells); Sociology (Darren Reed); English (Alice Hall); the Centre for Applied Human Rights (CAHR) (Juliana Mensah).
 Together with composer Bartek Walus, film director Nik Morris and actress Katie-Marie Armstrong, they created a multimedia installation in the University's 3Sixty space, a black box with 360 degree projection and sound.

 A narrative entitled 'Jane's Story' was constructed from the primary accounts of young people and was presented through a speaker and a specially commissioned piece of music.
 Visual animations were created to vividly portray the challenges facing young people and also their strength and resilience to overcome them.
 The narrative was interspersed with sonified data on the global chronic health of adolescents.